senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

 ## On non-air-gapped system

-The goal of these steps is to produce a compressed file of `tgz` format containing docker images that can be installed on an air-gapped private docker registry.
+The goal of these steps is to produce a compressed file in `tgz` format containing docker images that can be installed on an air-gapped private docker registry and the `senzing-environment.py` program.

 The following steps are performed on an internet-connected system.
 They will not work on an air-gapped system.